SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Reality is that which, when you stop believing in it, doesn't go away."
 &mdash; [Phillip K Dick](https://en.wikipedia.org/wiki/Philip_K._Dick)

 "When I give food to the poor, they call me a saint.
-When I ask why the poor have no food, they call me a communist." &mdash; Dom H&eacute;lder Pessoa Câmara, archbishop of Recife and apostle of social justice
+When I ask why the poor have no food, they call me a communist." &mdash; Dom H&eacute;lder Pessoa C&acirc;mara, archbishop of Recife and apostle of social justice

+"The poor are not there by chance or by blind and cruel fate.
+Nor, for most of them, is poverty a choice.
+Yet, there are those who still presume to make this claim, thus revealing their own blindness and cruelty." &mdash; [Pope Leo XIV](https://en.wikipedia.org/wiki/Pope_Leo_XIV)

 "Truth, like gold, is to be obtained not by its growth, but by washing away from it all that is not gold." &mdash; Leo Nikolaevich Tolstoy